FranJRG/FranJRG/README.md

 - 🔭 I'm in 2nd year of DAW (Web Application Development)

-- 🌱 I have knowledge in Python, Java, Javascript and PLSQL
+- 🌱 I have knowledge in Python, Java, Javascript, PLSQL, Angular, React, Node

 - 📫 How to reach me **framirezgarcia0@gmail.com**